fatemehzare-datascience/GCP-YAMLfile/README.md

 # GCP-YAMLfile

-This is a YAMl format file for GCp to create workflow.
+This is a YAMl format file for GCP to create workflow.